ahmedwassef/run-tasks-with-queue/README.md

 - `database/migrations` - Contains all the database migrations
 - `database/seeds` - Contains the database seeder
 - `routes` - Contains all the routes defined in web.php file

+### Environment variables

+you can sleep job per seconds to detect progress by change the variable value with seconds. the default value is 0

+    JOB_SLEEP_SECONDS = 0